hello-jason/intro-to-middleman/markdown.md

 # Great for Advanced Projects

-* A static frontend app on Middleman can use an API to pull data from a separate backend application.
+* A static frontend app on Middleman can use the API of some other system to pull data from some other application.

 ???